Climate Emergency motions declared by 9 of the 10 Greater Manchester councils

 At the Greater Manchester Mayor’s Green Summit on 25 March 2019, the Greater Manchester Combined Authority launched their 5 Year Environment Plan (available to download here) as the first step to meeting the Greater Manchester 2038 ‘carbon neutral’ target.

 The Greater Manchester Climate Action Network (GM-CAN), a coalition of local climate activist groups responded to the 5 year plan with a series of steps summed up as ‘Do more, faster‘ and called on Greater Manchester councils to declare a ‘climate emergency’ as one of the first steps.

 On Friday 26th July, the Greater Manchester Combined Authority meeting considered the 5 Year Environment Plan.
-This was introduced by Andrew Western (Trafford Council Leader) and he also introduced an ammendment to declare a Greater Manchester ‘Climate Emergency’.
+This was introduced by Cllr Andrew Western (Trafford Council Leader) and he also introduced an amendment to declare a Greater Manchester ‘Climate Emergency’.
 See the live video of the meeting (18-25 minutes).

 [29th August 2019] NHS organisations in Greater Manchester have declared a climate emergency, committing to far-ranging action to slash carbon emissions and avert predicted illness and disease.
 The NHS bodies that make up the Greater Manchester Health and Social Care Partnership have mirrored the recent decision of Greater Manchester Combined Authority and seven of the 10 Greater Manchester councils to date in this action.